shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_0/exercise_0.md

 There are several ways of finding a Tutorial Team in our class:

 1. **EVERYONE** is expected to fill out the Tutorial Team survey (linked below) regardless of whether or not you have Teammates in mind already.
 2. If you already have teammates in mind, go ahead and sign up for your group in Canvas.
 [Instructions are located here](https://community.canvaslms.com/t5/Student-Guide/How-do-I-join-a-group-as-a-student/ta-p/468).
-On the People tab in Canvas, look for `Pre-Matched Tutorial Teams (Optional)`.
+On the People tab in Canvas, search for `Pre-Matched Tutorial Teams (Optional)`.
+Look for a group that doesn't have any people in it, then coordinate with the others you want to work with to all join that group.
 We may add students to your pre-formed team depending on the survey results.
 3. If you'd like to find teammates on your own, you can do so by posting in the `#imaginary-student-groups` chat room on edSTEM (if you haven't signed up for edSTEM, make sure to do so via the registration link on Canvas under Course Resources).
 If you find some people with similar interests, go ahead and sign up for the team on Canvas using the instructions above.
 4. If you'd like to be assigned a Team, just fill out the Team Survey and we'll assign you a Team on Sunday evening.